mjbeauregard/CarND-Advanced-Lane-Lines/README.md

 The `Camera` class is defined to encapsulate the calibration and image correction concepts.

-Distortion correction is applied to a test image using the cv2.undistort() function and obtained this result:
+Distortion correction is applied to a test image using the cv2.undistort() function and obtained this result in the second code cell of the notebook:

 ![alt text][image1]

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
-One test image was randomly selected and corrected as show below:
+One test image was randomly selected and corrected in the third code cell of the notebook:
 ![alt text][image2]

 ####2.
 Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.
-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+A combination of color and gradient thresholds is used to generate a binary image (thresholding steps in the fourth code cell of the notebook).
 Here's an example of my output for this step.  (note: this is not actually from one of the test images)

 ![alt text][image3]